gausby/graphql_deux/README.md

 itself, but the wrapper could perhaps report errors in a format that is better suited for Elixir.

+We need to define exceptions and define them with `defexception`.

 This needs some R&D.